Skip to main content

 A simple way to compare is to line up two objects at the same starting point.
 Then you can see which one reaches farther.

 Students should begin by comparing real objects before using rulers.
 This builds the idea that measurement must start from the same place.
+If one object starts farther forward, it may look longer even when it is not.

 Example If two strings start at the same edge, the one that reaches farther is longer.